sschoeller/798Quantum/README.md

 # 798Quantum
-Writings and code from a graduate-level independant study
+Writings and code from a graduate-level independant study on quantum computing